marko213/GDE-level-editor/README.md

 Both GDE and the GDE level editor come with two similar levels: level.gdat and level_old.gdat.
 You can use them as a template or start from scratch (see INSTRUCTIONS.md).

+<br></br>

+# Level corruption / recovery

+The level files (level.gdat) can be read and modified as normal text files.
+If your level corrupts, here are some options to what you can do about it:

+a) Redownload / -extract the (path to the main folder)/data/level.gdat file (or all the files)

+b) Delete the (path to the main folder)/data/level.gdat file (you need to save the level to get a new file)

+c) Modify the (path to the main folder)/data/level.gdat file with a text editor.
+The first line should read "x,y,triangle,flipped" (without the quotes) and all the other lines should be two integers seperated by commas, a comma and two other integers either with a value of one or zero, also seperated by commas from each other and the previous integers.
+This method is suggested only if a big level got corrupted.

+<br></br>

 Created with Processing 2.2.1 from www.processing.org